-OEM Original Equipment Manufacturer, OEM parts are defined as those that were installed on
+OEM Original Equipment Manufacturer.
+OEM parts are defined as those that were installed on each model of Aquabike at the time of manufacture.

 O.O.D.
 Officer Of the Day

 PFD Personal Flotation Device.
 A device used to keep pilots afloat.